Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Mathematical description of statistical systems

 We will use $\pi$ to denote rank-1 projectors, i.e. pure states, and reserve $\rho$ for mixed states, which clarifies some formulas below.

-Observables of a quantum system are represented by bounded Hermitian operators on $\mathcal{H}$, which by the Gelfand-Neimark theorem are equivalent a real unital C*-algebra $\mathcal{O}_Q$ \cite{BouthelierMadre2023,Carinena2015book, Strocchi2005}.
-In the case of finite-dimensional quantum systems, this is simply the algebra of Hermitian matrices of appropriate dimension.
+Observables of a quantum system are represented by self-adjoint operators on $\mathcal{H}$, which constitute the real (with respect to the canonical involution) part of a unital $C^*$ algebra $\mathcal{O}_Q$ \cite{BouthelierMadre2023, Carinena2015book, Strocchi2005}.
+In the case of finite-dimensional quantum systems, this set corresponds simply to the algebra of Hermitian matrices of appropriate dimension.
 Unlike classical systems, the result of a measurement on a quantum system is not deterministic, and in general there exists uncertainty in the results of the measurement process even if the state of the system is fully determined.
 This is characterized by the following property: if a system is in a state $|\psi_1 \rangle \in \mathcal{H} - \{0\}$, then the probability $p_{12}$ of finding the system in the state $|\psi_2 \rangle \in \mathcal{H} - \{0\}$ is \cite{Penrose1979}

-In words, the probability of measuring a system to be in a state when we have prepared it, with absolute certainty, in a different state may be different from zero.
+In words, the probability of measuring a system to be detected in a state when we have prepared it, with absolute certainty, in a different state may be different from zero.

 Due to this intrinsically probabilistic nature of quantum mechanics, a definition of a sample space as the whole set of distinct states $M_Q$ (as it was done in the classical case), is problematic.
 Given any probability measure $p$ defined on $M_Q$, if we consider two different simple events $\lbrace \pi_1\rbrace$ and $\lbrace \pi_2\rbrace$, they are mutually exclusive, since $\lbrace \pi_1\rbrace \cap \lbrace \pi_2\rbrace = \emptyset$ and therefore $p(\lbrace \pi_1\rbrace \cap \lbrace \pi_2\rbrace) = 0$.
-As this seems to contradict the previous statement about non-zero probabilities for different states, we must either give up the use of $M_Q$ as a sample space, or the interpretation of probability measures $p$ defined on it as {\it measurement} probabilities of any kind.
+This seems to contradict the previous statement about nonzero probabilities for different states, but it does not: a probability measure defined on $M_Q$ must be interpreted as a {\em preparation} measure.
+Hence, $p(\pi_1)$ is the probability that the system has been prepared in state $\pi_1$.
+If $p(\pi_1)=1$, then there is obviously zero probability that it has been prepared in a different state $\pi_2$.
+But then, as shown in Eq. \eqref{eq:p12}, there is a nonzero probability of being {\em detected} or {\em measured} in that different state $\pi_2$, if it is not orthogonal to $\pi_1$.